Canon 1D vs G5X

 Review summary: Canon 1D vs G5X

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Canon G5 X?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D: